Movie tie-ins are a popular food marketing trick that can make you buy stupid things you just don't need and aren't good for you!

 Food marketers are always looking for ways to grow their brands.
 It turns out that movie tie-ins can help in several ways:

 • In-store displays are a form of instant nirvana for food companies.
-Getting outside your traditional location in a store and making your way on an end-of-aisle, action-alley, or front-of-store display can double, triple, or even quadruple sales for some brands.
+Getting outside your traditional store location and making your way to an end-of-aisle, action alley, or front-of-store display can double, triple, or even quadruple sales for some brands.
 But retailers don’t give away this space.
-Rather, they charge huge fees for this privilege.
-In fact, sometimes money alone can’t even buy these displays since the competition is so fierce.
+Instead, they charge enormous fees for this privilege.
+Sometimes money alone can’t even buy these displays since the competition is so fierce.
 So what can make the difference in negotiating for this lucrative display space?
-Strong mega-event or themed promotions such as movie-ties since every retailer wants to look like they’re part of these blockbuster flicks!
+Strong mega-event or themed promotions, such as movie-ties, since every retailer wants to look like they’re part of these blockbuster flicks!

 • Hijacking consumer behavior is yet another powerful way these movie tie-ins work.
 Food, beverage, and candy purchases can hardly be described as “rational” purchases these days.
 Consumers are constantly manipulated and tricked into buying processed foods by food manufacturers’ storytelling.
-So how do these movie promotions hijack folks?
-By planting emotional, non-rational stories in the mind’s of consumers (oftentimes kids) that convince them they must buy.
+So, how do these movie promotions trick people?
+By planting emotional, non-rational stories in the minds of consumers (oftentimes kids) that convince them they must buy.
 Here’s a sampling of how some of these stories play out in a person’s head:

 • “Oh, how cute!”
-Rather than thinking logically about whether we’re hungry or are trying to avoid additives in processed foods, we see some cute Minions cookie, and we bite the hook.
+Rather than thinking logically about whether we’re hungry or are trying to avoid additives in processed foods, we see a cute Minions cookie, and we bite the hook.

 • “I have to have them all!”
-This is a favorite strategy of food marketers, especially fast food companies like McDonald’s who churn out Happy Meal toys in collectible series.
-Cereal company often use this as well for instant, in box offers.
-How many times has your child asked for 4, 5, or 6 boxes of cereal so they could try to get them all.
+This is a favorite strategy of food marketers, especially fast-food companies like McDonald’s, which churn out Happy Meal toys in collectible series.
+Cereal companies often use this as well, for instance, in-box offers.
+How many times has your child asked for 4, 5, or 6 boxes of cereal so they could try to get them all?

 Think you’re too smart for these food marketing tricks?

 Sadly, many of these marketing tactics prey on kids, but even adults fall victim.
-And while you may be thinking to yourself “I’m too smart to fall for one of these tricks,” if you honest with yourself, you’ll probably remember a time when you bit the hook on one these promotions.
+And while you may be thinking to yourself, “I’m too smart to fall for one of these tricks,” if you’re honest with yourself, you’ll probably remember a time when you bit the hook on one of these promotions.

 But don’t feel stupid.
-Even a relatively savvy consumer like me who knows all the tricks, tools, and traps Big Food likes to play occasionally gets caught.
-Yep, in fact Minions scored one on me this summer, and it was that incident that inspired this blog post.
+Even a relatively savvy consumer like me, who knows all the tricks, tools, and traps Big Food likes to play, occasionally gets caught.
+Indeed, Minions scored one on me this summer, and it was that incident that inspired this blog post.
 Here’s what I fell for:

 Minions Tic Tac Ingredients: